Jomy10/refs/index.md

-# Refs: References manager CLI
+# Refs: References manager

-This cli takes in a json file and spits out references in the APA format.
+The refs cli takes in a json file and returns references in the APA format.

 ## Showcase

 ![showcase](https://github.com/Jomy10/refs/raw/master/assets/showcase.gif)

+## Overview

 For usage of the available commands and flags, check the [overview](overview.md).